Show transcript Play Pause

 Participants: maximum 12

-Participants go on a journey of discovery through the ship lift and explore the secret of the power used to lift the ships 14 metres high.
-The tour has numerous activity-orientated parts and offers plenty of movement.
-Afterwards, there is the opportunity to take a round trip on the passenger ship "Henrichenburg" (additional costs).
+On a journey through the shiplift, participants discover the unseen forces capable of lifting ships 14 meters high.
+The tour offers numerous hands-on activities and plenty of movement.
+Afterwards, visitors have the option to take a cruise on the passenger ship “Henrichenburg” (at additional cost).

-The LWL regularly offers public guided tours of its museums, which are accompanied by sign language interpreters.
-You can find the dates under the following links:
+The LWL regularly offers guided tours accompanied by sign language interpreters.
+You can find the scheduled dates under the following links:

 Inclusion

-The Henrichenburg boat lift is certified as part of the nationwide ‘Travel for All’ initiative.
-The test reports with detailed information for people with walking disabilities and wheelchair users, people with hearing impairments and deaf people, people with visual impairments and blind people as well as people with cognitive impairments can be found under the following link:
+The Henrichenburg shiplift is certified by the nationwide ‘Reisen für Alle’ (Travel for Everybody) initiative.
+The inspection report, including detailed information for mobility impaired persons and wheelchair users, hearing impaired persons and deaf people, visually impaired persons, and blind people as well as people with cognitive impairments, is available via the following link:

 To the test reports